BaseMax/MaxBase.org/_posts/2019-01-23-en-Will-I-go-Google.md

 lang: en
 author: Max
 categories: job
-description: I must say that: the project that has been under construction for more than 10 years is not easily abandoned.
+description: Hello World, Especially programmers and computer specialists.
-tags: job google work et etlang my-programming-language
+tags: job google work my-programming-language
 title: Will I go to the Google Co?
 ---

 But this decision is not so simple.
 If I go ...
 What are the current projects?

 This offer has been made by Google.